davila00/2021-fall-cpsc-240-lab-demos/README.md

 Students won't need to use the Makefile at the root of this repository.
 It's just for me.
 Feel free to study it for your own learning.

+### libPuhfessorP.so

+Some subdirectory demos make use of the libPuhfessorP shared object.
+However, those shared objects are setup to be ignored by git.
+Therefore, a simple clone of this repository might not work as-is.
+You will need to manually copy+paste the latest copy of libPuhfessorP into each of those demo directories before they will work.

 ## Git Tags

 You may notice this repository also contains "git tags".
 You can view them with the following command: